Energy company reviews

-Octopus Energy is a relative newcomer to the energy market but off to an incredibly strong start, as its WRP status for two years in a row demonstrates.
+Octopus Energy is a relative newcomer to the energy market, but it's off to an incredibly strong start, as its WRP status for two years in a row demonstrates.

 It was the only firm in our survey to receive five-star ratings from its customers on every single measure we asked about, from billing to complaints handling.

-Octopus Energy also passed our procedures and practices assessment, and our pricing check, to earn its status as Which?
+Octopus Energy also passed our assessment of procedures and practices, and our pricing check, to become a Which?
 Recommended Provider.

-Besides being highly rated by its customers, it has one of the lowest levels of complaints, though it’s not the fastest firm at resolving them.
-In the first six months of last year it solved just over half of the complaints it received within two days.
-The best firms manage more than three-quarters in that time frame.
+Besides being highly rated by its customers, it has one of the lowest levels of complaints, although it’s not the fastest at resolving them.
+In the first six months of 2018 it solved just over half of the complaints it received within two days.
+The best firms manage more than three quarters in that time frame.

-Pros: The only energy WRP, fast to respond to emails.
-Also offers competitive prices
+Pros: The only energy WRP, relatively fast to respond to emails, competitive prices